 Whether the Magistrate addressed all the complaints in Mrs. Jafri’s protest petition?

 Whether the Gujarat High Court made factual and legal errors when upholding the Magistrate’s decision to dismiss Mrs. Jafri’s protest petition?

 The police initially took no action on Jafri’s complaint.
 She filed a petition before the Gujarat High Court seeking that her complaint be treated as an FIR, so that an investigation may be launched into the larger conspiracy that caused the 2002 pogrom.
-The High Court dismissed this petition.
-Mrs. Jafri then sought the same prayer from the Supreme Court.
+On November 2nd 2007, the High Court dismissed this petition.
+Mrs. Jafri then sought the same prayer on March 3rd 2008 from the Supreme Court.
 By then, the Supreme Court had already constituted a Special Investigation Committee (SIT) to look into the Gujarat Riots case.
 The Court directed the SIT to also investigate Mrs. Jafri’s complaint.